 Most research considers bipolar disorder that begins at 50 years old or later to be LOBD.
 Between 5 and 10 percent of people with bipolar disorder will be at least 50 when they first show symptoms of mania or hypomania.

 It can be difficult to correctly diagnose bipolar disorder symptoms in older adults.
 The symptoms are often confused with other conditions.
 Symptoms such as psychosis, sleep disturbance, and aggressiveness can be confused with dementia or depressive disorder, according to an article in Primary Psychiatry.
 The article also suggests that late onset manic episodes can be more closely associated with stroke, dementia, or hyperthyroidism.

 Treatment options for LOBD have expanded with the growing body of research.
 While there’s growing evidence that medications can treat LOBD, a cautions that more studies are needed before there are clear treatment strategies.

 A doctor will often prescribe a combination of these medications in conjunction with psychotherapy and other supportive methods.

-If you are concerned that you or a loved one has bipolar disorder, it is important to talk to your doctor.
-People of all ages can suffer from bipolar disorder.
+If you’re concerned that you or a loved one has bipolar disorder, it’s important to talk to your doctor.
+People of all ages can have bipolar disorder.
 Don’t brush off severe changes in mood as a sign of aging.